eyulf/alexgardner.id.au/_posts/2013-09-23-resetting-android-pin.md

 17|lockscreen.passwordhistory|0|
 ```

-Sure enough I had found what I was looking for initially (and also the salt in case I really did want to bruteforce the PIN).
-So just update what I need and verify change.
+Sure enough, I had found what I was looking for initially (and also the salt in case I really did want to brute-force the PIN).
+So just update what I need and verify the change.

 ```
 sqlite> update locksettings set value=65536 where name='lockscreen.password_type';